mialkin/docs/security/asymmetric-cryptography/asymmetric-cryptography.md

 # Asymmetric cryptography

+**Public-key cryptography**, or **asymmetric cryptography**, is the field of cryptographic systems that use pairs of related keys.
+Each key pair consists of a **public key** and a corresponding **private key**.

+Key pairs are generated with cryptographic algorithms based on mathematical problems termed [↑ one-way functions](https://en.wikipedia.org/wiki/One-way_function).

+Security of public-key cryptography depends on keeping the private key secret; the public key can be openly distributed without compromising security

 ## Public key certificate

 A **public key certificate**, also known as a **digital certificate** or **identity certificate**, is an electronic document used to prove the ownership of a public key.